 Deferring Employee Payroll Taxes

-The U.S. Treasury and IRS have released the initial guidance, Notice 2020-25, to put into operation the President’s Executive Order, which allows employers to defer employee payroll taxes beginning on September 1, 2020.
+The U.S. Treasury and IRS have released the initial guidance, Notice 2020-25, to put into operation the President’s Executive Order, which allows deferring employee payroll taxes beginning on September 1, 2020.
 It’s important to note that this relief is intended for the employer, not the employee.
 The employer is the “affected taxpayer” in this Executive Order.

 The Internal Revenue Code has defined applicable wages as wages or compensation that has been paid to an employee during the period from September 1, 2020 to December 31, 2020.
 These wages or compensation paid for a bi-weekly basis are less than $4,000.
 It’s determined on a period-by-pay basis; therefore, an employee may qualify for one pay period, but not another when wages are not paid equally.
 The $4,000 threshold does not include compensation from Railroad Retirement Transportation or FICA and Medicare wages.